 - a.
 Maintain and update all plans and programs. - b.
-Modify all aspects of this plan which prove impractical or operationally ineffective.
+Modify all aspects of this plan.

 Organization of the search and rescue function varies from county to county.
 The Emergency Management Coordinator, Rescue Chief, or law enforcement may be designated as the search coordinator.
 Mutual aid agreements usually exist among emergency services groups.
 Local emergency services support Federal agencies when the search and rescue occurs on Federal land.
 When a SAR situation exceeds the capabilities of local government, assistance from the state may be requested through normal emergency management channels.